open-cogsci/osdoc/content/devices/05-triggers.md

 sortkey: 009.005
 ---

 In EEG/ ERP studies it is common to send triggers to mark the time of significant events (e.g., the onset of a trial, presentation of a particular stimulus, etc.).
 Triggers are typically bytes that are sent via the parallel port to the EEG apparatus.
-This post shows how to send triggers using the parallel port trigger plugin.
-This plugin works in both Linux and Windows.
-In Windows `DLPortIO.dll` is used to access the parallel port.
+This can be done with the parallel port trigger plugin which works in Linux and Windows.
+For Windows the `DLPortIO.dll` driver is used to access the parallel port.

-You can download the plugin from:
+You can download the plugin from [here][plugin]

-[here][plugin]

 Linux:

-In linux we have to use parport_pc.
+In Linux we have to use parport_pc (tested in Debian Wheezy).
 We can accomplish this by exectuting the following commands:

 $ sudo rmmod lp
 $ sudo rmmod parport_pc
 $ sudo modprobe parport_pc
 $ sudo adduser user lp

+Then logout and login, and it should work.

 Windows:

-If you use a 32 bit system (typical for Windows XP), you can download a copy [here][win32-dll].
 The .dll is located in the folder `DriverLINX/drivers` inside the .zip archive.
 If you use a 64 bit system, you can download a copy [here][win64-dll].

-For Windows XP x86
+For Windows XP 32-bit & Vista 32/64-bit

+1) Download the DLPortIO driver from [32-bit][win32-dll] or [64-bit][win64-dll] and uncompress the zip archive.

-In order for dlportio.dll to work, a driver has to be installed on your system.
-An installer (`install.exe`) is included in the .zip archive (see step 1), in the folder `install`.
-For some reason, you need to copy `dlportio.dll` and `dlportio.sys` to the install folder before the running the installer.
-Depending on your version of Windows, you may or may not have to deal with security issues (see troubleshooting below).
+2) In the folder 'install' there is an installer ('install.exe').
+For some reason, you need to copy 'dlportio.dll' and 'dlportio.sys' to this 'install' folder before the running the installer.

-You need to copy `dlportio.dll` to the OpenSesame folder (that is, the same folder that contains `opensesame.exe`).
+3) You need to copy 'dlportio.dll' to the OpenSesame folder (that is, the same folder that contains `opensesame.exe`).

-For Windows 7 x86 & 64:
+For Windows 7 32/64-bit:

-1) Download the DLPortIO x64 driver from [here][win64-dll] and uncompress the zip archive.
+1) Download the DLPortIO driver from [32-bit][win32-dll] or [64-bit][win64-dll] and uncompress the zip archive.

-2) As Windows 7 has a strengthened security system (at least compared to XP) one cannot simply install the DLPortIO x64 driver.
+2) As Windows 7 has a strengthened security system (at least compared to XP) one cannot simply install the DLPortIO driver.
 This won't work as Windows 7 will block all attempts of installing a not officially signed (by Microsoft) driver.
 Good for the security of an average user -- bad for us.

-To bypass this restriction one has to use a little helper program called "Digital Signature Enforcement Overrider" (DSEO) which can be downloaded [here][dseo] (of course there are other possible ways to do this but this program is mentioned in the DLPortIO-64-readme.txt and one does not have to dive deeper into MS Windows 7 architecture specialities).
+To bypass this restriction one has to use a little helper program called "Digital Signature Enforcement Overrider" (DSEO) which can be downloaded [here][dseo] (of course there are other possible ways to do this but this program is mentioned in the DLPortIO-readme.txt and one does not have to dive deeper into MS Windows 7 architecture specialities).

 3) Start DSEO with administrator privileges (right click on dseo13b.exe, select "run as administrator").
 Now the DSEO window pops up.
 It just presents a list of options which operation to run next.